alkem-io/website/content/en/news/1-news.md

   #  text_color_light: true
 ---

 Interested in keeping up to date on the latest Alkemio news?
-Here you can find out how to do so!
+Sign up for the our monthly newsletter <a href="https://share-eu1.hsforms.com/1QphZYrkqQrya8sg29o360Qf6b89">here</a>!
 <ul>
 <li>
     <b><a class="px-1" href="/post" style="color:#068293">Blogs</a></b>: The team posts regular updates related to Alkemio foundation, the product itself, or relevant content for the Alkemio vision. <br/>